BEST California Bad Faith Insurance Attorneys Near You

 - Failing to respond or act promptly regarding a claim

-- Lacking reasonable standards for the prompt investigation and processing of claims
+- Lacking reasonable standards for the timely investigation and processing of claims

 - Failing to approve or deny claims within a reasonable timeframe after receiving adequate proof of loss

-- Refusing to make a good faith effort to settle claims when liability is reasonably clear, or not settling one part of a claim to influence other parts
+- Refusing to make a good faith effort to settle claims when liability is reasonably clear, or attempting to influence parts of the claim by not settling other parts

-- Compelling the insured to litigate by refusing to offer an adequate settlement
+- Compelling the insured to litigate by refusing to offer a fair settlement

 - Attempting to settle for an unreasonable amount compared to promotional materials provided during the application process